 - CXR (or chest CT scan) for lymphadenopathy.

 - Gastrointestinal investigations - eg, endoscopy and ultrasound of abdomen.

 - Chromosomal analysis: 20% of patients with systemic mastocytosis have an abnormal karyotype.

 - Molecular testing for KIT D816V mutation is always positive but JAK2 V617F is rarely positive.

 - The mast cell clone is CD-117 positive and CD-25 and/or CD-2 positive.
 Expression of CD-25 on mast cells is seen in systemic mastocytosis but not in reactive states of mast cell hyperplasia.

 - Major criteria:

-- Biopsy finding of multiple dense accumulations of mast cells in bone marrow or in other non-skin tissue.
+- Biopsy finding of multiple dense accumulations of mast cells (greater than 15% of mast cells in clusters) in bone marrow or in other non-skin tissue.